 - pepper powder to taste

 Cut the chicken into thin slices.
 Wash and keep aside.
 For the filling - Heat oil in a pan and saute the onion, ginger, garlic and green chilies till light brown.
-Add the chicken and all the powdered masalas and continue to fry till cooked.
+Add the chicken and all the powdered spices and continue to fry till cooked.
 Keep aside to cool.

 Knead a dough with atta, salt, 2 tbsp. oil and required quantity of water.
 Keep aside for 30 minutes.
 Divide the dough into equal portions.